PeteyChan/SimpleECS/README.md

 }
 ```

-Do not call Get, Set, Remove or Destroy on entities other than the entity supplied by the query so that iterators don't become invalidated
+Do not call Get, Set, Remove or Destroy on entities other than the entity supplied by the query
+otherwise iterators can potentially become invalidated.
 ```C#
 class MyComponent
 {